 Wadi Rum Nature Tours & Camp

-We offer Two types of accommodation depending on your preferences and the size of the group.
+We offer Two types of accommodation depending on your preferences.

-The first option is to spend a night under the stars, and is our most popular and our personal recommendation for your stay.
+The second option is to spend a night sleeping under the stars.
 We will take you far into the desert, away from the light of other camps and the village where you will be surrounded by the beauty of the desert.
 It is here that you will spend the night under the stars, where you can clearly see the milky way on moonless nights and a billion stars light up the desert night.
 We can visit several different locations if you stay for multiple nights under the stars and enjoy the night with candle light as the ancient Bedouins have done for generations.